When I was a sophomore in high school my best friend’s mom told me:

 What I am suggesting is that you get very clear on who your company is meant to serve, so that you don’t waste time trying to market to people who don’t fit that mold.

 Market studies have proven that the better you are at establishing a niche, the faster your customers will come out to support you.

-Here’s an example: I have a current entrepreneur in Factory45 who launched her company last week.
-VETTA is a five-piece capsule collection that can be mixed and matched to create a month’s worth of outfits.
+Here’s an example: Factory45 alumni VETTA is a five-piece capsule collection that can be mixed and matched to create a month’s worth of outfits.

-Cara, and her co-founder Vanessa, did an excellent job of designing, positioning and marketing their first collection to appeal to a particular niche of women.
+Founder Cara Bartlett did an excellent job of designing, positioning and marketing her first collection to appeal to a particular niche of women.

 While yes, it would be nice if every woman in the world pre-ordered from their Kickstarter campaign, VETTA doesn’t try to appeal to every woman in the world.

 The VETTA customer is an aspiring minimalist, conscious consumer and wants to do more with less.
 The majority of women in the world don’t think about their fashion choices that way, but this positioning has ensured that the right people find out about VETTA and the right press writes about them.